Dr Kenneth Kang

 Use a QR Code reader on a mobile device to add this person as a contact:

-Dr Kenneth Kang is a Post-Doctoral Researcher in Public International Law at the Conflict Rule of Law and Society, Bournemouth University.
-He is currently researching the role that river rights play in producing new modes of regulation along China’s transboundary rivers; investigating the symbolic power of International Environmental Law as a force for managing dissent in the South China Sea; and exploring the institutional mechanisms for facilitating ‘Trust’ between Huawei’s 5G ambitions and the West.
+Dr Kenneth Kang is a Post-Doctoral Researcher in Public International Law at the Humanities and Law Department, Bournemouth University.
+He is currently researching the role that river rights play in producing new modes of regulation along China’s transboundary rivers; investigating the notion of ‘holism’ in hydropower decision-making; and researching the symbolic power of International Environmental Law as a force for managing dissent in the South China Sea.

 His work is theoretically informed by the German sociologist, Niklas Luhmann, and he has recently published articles in Law and Critque, and the International Journal of Law in Context.

 He is the senior Editor of the Bournemouth University Law Review and he currently teaches the LLM module, ‘Principles of International Law, International Organisations and the World Trade Organisation’.

 Previously, Kenneth was a PHD researcher at Xiamen University (China), the China International Water Law Research Group, and he was also a Post-Doctoral Researcher at the Utrecht Centre for Water, Oceans and Sustainability Law (UCWOSL), Utrecht University.

 - Kang, K., 2020.
 Reformulating ‘Holism' in hydropower decision-making.
 Systems Research and Behavioral Science, 37 (2), 360-368.